-Non-Invasive Prenatal Genetic Screening for Fetal chromosomal Aneuploidies (NIPS), blood
+Non-Invasive Prenatal Genetic Screening for Fetal Chromosomal Aneuploidies (NIPS), Whole Blood

 Diagnostic Use